 3. Which steps from the protocol section below are the most visually important?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important for informing the Videographer how to film these steps.
 (Do not include steps that will be screen captured or represented by lab media.
 Do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+2.1.1 Shot of Air Control Unit

+2.4.2 Shot of Non-Rebreathing Unit

+Shot of 3-way valve

+Talent adjusting OCTA setup

+Talent looping tubing/mouthpiece

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)